Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Introduction

-Regarding \textit{lattices}, we present an adaptation of the greedy algorithm which calculates a disjoint maximal ideal and filter that contain the input two sets.
-It has several algorithmic advantages over the original greedy algorithm.
-In particular, it utilizes the facts that the current \textit{ideal} and \textit{filter} in each iteration can be represented by its \textit{supremum} and \textit{infimum}, respectively.
+In the second part of the paper we consider \textit{domain specific} adaptations of maximal closed set and half-space separations to closure systems over \textit{graphs} and \textit{lattices}.
+In particular, we show that closure systems over graphs induced by shortest paths~~\cite{doi:10.1137/0607049} are Kakutani if they do not contain the bipartite clique $K_{2,3}$ as a minor.
+The converse of this claim is, however, not true.
+This result, together with the characterization result of \cite{Chartrand/Harary/1967} immediately implies that closure systems over \textit{outerplanar} graphs and hence, over trees are Kakutani.
+Regarding \textit{lattices}, we present an adaptation of the above mentioned greedy algorithm to closure systems over lattices.
+It computes a disjoint maximal ideal and filter that contain the two input sets.
+This adaptation has several algorithmic advantages over the generic greedy algorithm.
+In particular, it utilizes the facts that in each iteration, the current \textit{ideal} and \textit{filter} can be represented by its \textit{supremum} and \textit{infimum}, respectively.
 Furthermore, their disjointness can be decided by comparing these two elements.
-For the special case that the elements of the lattice are subsets of some finite ground set \cite<e.g., concept lattices>{Gan05}, the number of closure operator calls is only quadratic in the cardinality of the domain, implying an exponential speed-up over the original greedy algorithm.
-In addition to these results, we also show that the adapted algorithm preserves the characterization property of the generic greedy algorithm, i.e., it provides an \textit{algorithmic} characterization of Kakutani closure systems over finite lattices.
-This result is somewhat orthogonal to the characterization given in terms of \textit{distributivity}~\cite<see, e.g.,>{Kubis2002}.
+For the special case that the elements of the lattice are subsets of some finite ground set, the number of closure operator calls is only quadratic in the cardinality of the domain, implying an exponential speed-up over the generic greedy algorithm mentioned above.
+In addition to these results, we also show that the adaptation of the greedy algorithm preserves the characterization property, i.e., it provides an \textit{algorithmic} characterization of Kakutani closure systems over finite lattices.
+This characterization result is somewhat orthogonal to the characterization given in terms of \textit{distributivity} (see, e.g.,~\cite{Kubis2002}).

-Besides the results discussed above, we present some illustrative \textit{experimental} results obtained by the greedy algorithm in Kakutani and non-Kakutani closure systems over finite subsets of $\Rd$ as well as over graphs.
-The results of our systematic evaluations on various artificial datasets clearly demonstrate that surprisingly high accuracy and coverage values can be obtained even for non-Kakutani closure systems.
-Since our primary goal was to study the predictive performance of our {\em general} purpose greedy algorithm, we deliberately have {\em not} exploited any domain specific properties in these experiments.
-Accordingly, we have not compared our results to those of the state-of-the-art domain specific algorithms.